 On-page SEO has to do with your site’s content.
 It is all about optimizing content with the right mix of keywords (and the right density), as well as providing high-quality content that boosts the user’s experience.

-On-page SEO has seen significant changes over the past few years.
-For 2016, your on-page SEO campaign’s success will depend on several factors, according to Rand Fishkin at Moz.
+On-page SEO has seen significant changes over the few years.
+Your on-page SEO campaign’s success will depend on several factors.

 Factors For Success For On-Page SEO